 - Receive and review regular feedback on safeguarding activity, issues and remedial action from the ELT

-Chief Executive and Executive Leadership Team (ELT)
+Chief Executive and Leadership Team (LT)

 - Take overall responsibility for ensuring that robust safeguarding policy and procedures are in place